Steps to Enroll

 When you create an account to apply to COTC, you will be asked to verify the email you used to create the account before you can begin and complete your application.
 You will receive an email with a link to confirm your email address and activate your account.

-Once your email is confirmed and your account is activated, select the sign-in button at the top of the page and enter the email address and password created.
+Once your email is confirmed and your account is activated, select the sign-in button at the top of the page and enter your email address and password.

 Complete the COTC Application